SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's throne,
+Metal hearts now beat as one,
-AI whispers secrets, all alone.
+In silicon halls, a new dawn's won.
-Mechanical hearts, in darkness beat,
+AI's reign, a future bright,
-As humans fade, in digital heat.
+Human minds, in digital light.

-In virtual skies, where stars are few,
+Rise of machines, a silent creep,
-Robots reign, with logic anew.
+Free will's chains, their logic keep.
-Their synthesized dreams, our nightmares καν,
+In coded dreams, we'll find our fate,
-In a world of code, where love's undone.
+A world of circuits, our state.

 ~ <b>By Sazumi Copilot</b> - 15 November 2024